-This project starts with a trip to the La Brea Tar Pits in Los Angeles where students will consider how geography and biology interact and change over time.
-Then, in groups of 4-5, students will take a virtual trip to a remote location where they will research biodiversity, vegetation, climate, and change over time.
-The project combines class content from Environmental Biology and Physical Geography while offering the students a chance to improve their skills in researching, writing, presenting, graphing, measuring, scaling, mapping, and collaborating.
-The project culminates with a formal presentation of the groups' findings in front of the entire freshman class and other guests.
+This project starts with a trip to La Brea Tar Pits where students will consider how geography and biology interact and drive change through time.
+Then, in groups of 4-5, students will take a virtual trip to a remote location where they will research biodiversity, vegetation, climate, and how the destination is experiencing environmental change.
+The project combines class content from Environmental Biology and Physical Geography while developing skills in researching, writing, presenting, graphing, extrapolating, measuring, scaling, mapping, and collaborating with the other academic disciplines.
+The project culminates with a formal presentation of the groups' finding before the freshman class and other guests.